bartoszptak/Depther/README.md

 # Depther
-Collect images, calibrate your dual camera and make depth image in home
+Collect images, calibrate your dual camera and make depth image at home